Kevin De Bruyne: 2019–20 season

 On 30 November 2019, De Bruyne scored a half-volley in a 2–2 draw against Newcastle in the league, that strike was later voted as Premier League Goal of the Month for November.
-On 15 December 2019, he scored a brace in a 3–0 Premier League win over Arsenal at the Emirates.
+On 15 December, he scored a brace in a 3–0 Premier League win over Arsenal at the Emirates.

 De Bruyne scored his 50th City goal in all competitions on 26 February 2020 in their 2–1 victory, coming from behind, over Real Madrid in their Champions League Round of 16 clash.

 In the final Premier League match of the season, City beat Norwich City 5–0 at home.
 De Bruyne scored two goals and registered his 20th league assist, which equalled Thierry Henry's record for the most assists in a season, and also won his second Playmaker of the Season award.
 In addition he became the first player in history to reach 20 assists in a single season in two of Europe's top five leagues.
 His long range curler in that game also won him Premier League Goal of the Month for the second time in the season.

 At the end of the season he was awarded the Premier League Player of the Season after scoring 13 goals, providing 20 assists and creating 104 chances from open play, the most for a player in any of Europe's top five leagues since 2006.

 He was also named in the PFA Team of the Year and won the PFA Player of the Year award, becoming the first ever Manchester City player to win it.

 2020–21 season

 On 21 September 2020, De Bruyne scored and assisted in a 3–1 away win over Wolverhampton Wanderers in City's first game of the season.
-With the crucial visit of the Premier League champions, Liverpool, De Bruyne assisted Gabriel Jesus' equalizer before winning a penalty, which he subsequently fired wide.
+With the crucial visit of the Premier League champions, Liverpool, De Bruyne assisted Gabriel Jesus' equaliser before winning a penalty, which he subsequently fired wide.
 The game ended in a 1–1 draw.
-On 7 April, De Bruyne signed a four-year contract after negotiating it with help of statistical data to make case for a 30% pay increase.
+On 7 April, De Bruyne signed a four-year contract, after negotiating it with help of statistical data to make case for a 30% pay increase.

 On 25 April 2021, De Bruyne's free-kick was headed into the goal by Aymeric Laporte, allowing City to win 1–0 against Tottenham Hotspur in the EFL Cup Final at Wembley Stadium.
 On 28 April, he scored a goal in a 2–1 away win over Paris Saint-Germain in the Champions League semi-finals.
 On 29 May, De Bruyne had a head injury after colliding with Antonio Rüdiger in the second half of the Champions League Final, to be substituted by Gabriel Jesus; however, his team lost 1–0 against his former club Chelsea.
 Medical scans after the game revealed De Bruyne to have suffered acute nose bone and left orbital fractures, placing doubt on his participation in the rescheduled UEFA Euro 2020 tournament.

-At the end of the season, Kevin was awarded with the PFA Player's Player Of The Year award.
+At the end of the season, Kevin was awarded with the PFA Player's Player of the Year award.